-Definition: Plantar fasciitis is the inflammation of a dense band of thick connective tissue that originates at the heel, extends through the arch and attaches at the toe.
+Definition: Plantar fasciitis is the inflammation of a dense band of thick connective tissue that originates at the heel, extends through the arch and attaches at the toes.

 Function: The fascia functions to support the arch of the foot and also acts as a shock -absorber during all weight-bearing activities.